ikunetwork/WhitePaper/README.md

 	Data and/or market exclusivity can be used by a `RST[x]DC` as a competitive advantage (further described below).

-- **Liquidity**: Medical research initiatives are generally inaccessible globally, remaining silo’d and permissioned as ROI on the significant R&D costs - in the order of 2-3 billion USD to bring a NME drug to markets - lead to exorbitant pricing per patient.<sup>[31](#f31)</sup> In addition, pharma companies carry significant non-R&D “baggage” i.e. marketing (as previously stated, R&D spend has never outpaced non-R&D spend i.e. marketing in any given year since 1990) as stock price is often dependent on sale volume, independent of outcome.<sup>[32](#f32)</sup> By design, IKU's output yields (preclinical and) clinical data sets, open to any interested party, that build the basis for two related asset classes - (i) the IKU Network Token and (ii), Research Specific Token `RSTx`.
+- **Liquidity**: Medical research initiatives are generally inaccessible globally, remaining siloed and permissioned as ROI on the significant R&D costs - in the order of $2-3 billion USD to bring a NME drug to markets - lead to exorbitant pricing per patient.<sup>[31](#f31)</sup> In addition, pharma companies carry significant non-R&D “baggage” i.e. marketing (as previously stated, R&D spend has never outpaced non-R&D spend i.e. marketing in any given year since 1990) as stock price is often dependent on sale volume, independent of outcome.<sup>[32](#f32)</sup> By design, IKU's output yields (preclinical and) clinical data sets, open to any interested party, that build the basis for two related asset classes - (i) the IKU Network Token and (ii), Research Specific Token `RSTx`.
 The `RSTx` enables the `permissionlessLicense` as described below.
 Given that IKU focuses on generic drugs that are already on the market, R&D expenditures are expected to be minor by comparison, as we hypothesize that mainly Phase II should be required (see above) - hence no such demands on amortizing exorbitant R&D costs on patients have to be met.

 Cryptoassets allow for the collapse of money value and information into one, facilitating the liquid exchange of data - as opposed to few centralized entities with their own private interests to control.<sup>[31](#f31)</sup> IKU is providing the former for clinical R&D, allowing it to trade globally.
 Through this architecture, we can realize global supply and demand of safe and impactful medical science at scale.